 - What chalking is and how chalking is measured.

 - How paint systems are tested by manufacturing companies.

 What Is Fading on Metal Roofing?

 If you’re purchasing a metal roof or already have, you might be asking yourself: Will my metal roof fade?

 The answer is yes.

-No matter what type of pigment or resin that a manufacturer uses on a coil, nothing will preserve the color forever when the panels are in an outdoor environment.
-Like we discussed in our explanation of metal roof warranties, the best way to imagine what fading on metal will look like is to compare it to how a piece of clothing might fade its color over time.
+No matter what type of pigment or resin that a manufacturer uses on a coil, nothing will preserve the color forever in an outdoor environment.
+As we discussed in our explanation of metal roof paint warranties, the best way to imagine what fading on metal will look like is to compare it to how a piece of clothing might fade its color over time.
 Even though the color fades because of regular wearing and washing, it doesn’t take away it from how well it wears, or in a metal panel’s case, it doesn’t take away from how well it protects your structure.

-That being said, there are ways to prolong the life of the color of your metal roof, and it starts with being educated and informed about the factors that affect fading, the types of resins and how well they stand up to the elements, and how fading is actually measured.
+That being said, there are ways to prolong the life of the color on your roof, and it starts with being educated and informed about the factors that affect fading, the types of resins/how well they stand up to the elements, and how fading is actually measured.